-SHELDUS™ reflects loss estimates as reported by NCDC’s Storm Data, etc. We manually match SHELDUS™ records based on location, time, and hazard type to a named event, PDD, or GLIDE.
+SHELDUS™ reflects loss estimates as reported by the NCEI’s Storm Data, etc. We manually match SHELDUS™ records based on location, time, and hazard type to a named event, PDD, or GLIDE.

-Because of inaccuracies in the spatial identification of hazard events within NCDC’s Storm Data reports, there are instances in SHELDUS™ where inland counties will contain property and/or crop losses from coastal hazard events.
-This issue mainly occurs when an event is labeled as a "statewide" event by NCDC in which each county receives an equal percentage of losses irrespective of spatial location or hazard event type.
-Hence, a hazard event identified as "flooding, winter weather, coastal storm" which is given a statewide locational identifier is treated as an event which impacted each county equally.
-Therefore, inland counties may at times be attributed with events and losses that seem incapable of occurring.
+Because of inaccuracies in the spatial identification of hazard events within the NCEI’s Storm Data reports, there are instances in SHELDUS™ where inland counties will contain property and/or crop losses from coastal hazard events.
+This issue mainly occurs when an event is labeled as a "statewide" event by the NCEI in which each county receives an equal percentage of losses irrespective of spatial location or hazard event type.
+Hence, a hazard event identified as "flooding, winter weather, coastal storm" that is given a statewide locational identifier is treated as an event that impacted each county equally.
+Therefore, inland counties may at times be attributed to events and losses that seem incapable of occurring.

-Hazards such as high tide, tidal wave, rouge tide, beach erosion, high seas, heavy surf, etc. are classified as coastal hazard.
+Hazards such as high tide, tidal wave, rouge tide, beach erosion, high seas, heavy surf, etc. are classified as coastal hazards.
 For more information see Coastal Event Types.

-The Federal Information Processing Standard (FIPS) provides the names and codes that represent the counties and other entities treated as equivalent legal and/or statistical subdivisions of the 50 States, the District of Columbia, and the possessions and freely associated areas of the United States.
-The last three digits of the FIPS code refer to the county whereas the preceding one or two digits identify the state.
-Changes of FIPS codes are published by the National Institute of Standards and Technology (NIST) after approval by the Secretary of Commerce.
-Questions concerning the list of entities and their assigned codes are to be addressed to the Maintenance Agency: Office of the Chief, Geography Division, Bureau of the Census, Washington, DC 20233.
-For information on changes to FIPS codes and county names see U.S. Census Sustantial Changes to Counties and county Equivalent Entities or go to the metadata.
+The Federal Information Processing Standard (FIPS) provides the names and codes that represent each of the unique counties and/or other equivalent legal/statistical subdivisions of the 50 States, the District of Columbia, and the possessions and freely associated areas of the United States.
+The last three digits of the FIPS code refer to the county, whereas the preceding one or two digits identify the state.
+Changes in FIPS codes are published by the National Institute of Standards and Technology (NIST) after approval by the Secretary of Commerce.
+Questions concerning the list of entities and their assigned codes are to be addressed to the Maintenance Agency: Office of the Chief, Geography Division, Bureau of the Census, Washington, D.C.
+20233.
+For information on changes to FIPS codes and county names, see U.S. Census Substantial Changes to Counties and County Equivalent Entities: 1970-Present or go to the metadata.

 The GLIDE number is an internationally recognized global identifier for large-scale events.
 GLIDE numbers are issued by members of the GLIDE initiative and upon request.
-SHELDUS™ does not include all U.S.-related GLIDE numbers nor is there a GLIDE number for every large-scale U.S. event.
-SHELDUS™ includes only GLIDE numbers for selected major events, given a GLIDE number exists.
+SHELDUS™ does not include all U.S.-related GLIDE numbers, nor is there a GLIDE number for every large-scale U.S. event.
+SHELDUS™ includes only GLIDE numbers for selected major events, given a GLIDE number exists for said events.
 For more information see the GLIDE website.

-FEMA issues numbers for presidential disaster declarations (PDD) by state.
+A presidential disaster declaration (PDD) is a FEMA-issued number for disaster declarations by each state that is approved by the President, authorizing federal assistance in a state's disaster response.
 For every state, FEMA lists so-called designated counties affected by the event.
-SHELDUS™ does not include all PDDs.
+SHELDUS™ does not include every PDD issued by FEMA.
 SHELDUS™ includes only PDDs for selected major events.
 For more information see presidential disaster declarations.

 The Integrated Research on Disaster Risk (IRDR) program developed the peril classification system to help standardize losses databases.
 A peril is a hazard event that can be classified into one of six categories: Geophysical, Hydrological, Meteorological, Climatological, Biological, or Extraterrestrial.
 For more information see IRDR Peril Classification and Hazard Glossary.